 In the absence of outright abuse, irresponsible training can also result in an aggressive dog.
 Owners should teach dogs from a young age not to use aggressive, dominant behavior against humans.
 To achieve this, they must be taught that all humans are higher than them in the dominance chain.
 If the dog does not learn this, they may believe aggressive displays directed at people are acceptable as they would be toward other dogs.
 We can never allow our dogs to think they are higher in the dominance chain than us.
 Otherwise, they would snap at us every time we took them to the vet.

 If you are taking in a rescue dog or any new retriever, do your best to learn as much as possible about its history.
 If you are taking in a stray, understand that it may have triggers that you cannot know about.
-It may be wise to keep the animal in a large cage away from children and other animals until its disposition, and potential issues are discovered.
+It may be wise to keep the animal in a large cage away from children and other animals until its disposition and potential issues are discovered.
 If your dog has or may have temperament issues, keeping them away from the public is also recommended since anything or anyone may trigger an aggressive episode.

 How To Prevent Aggression In Golden Retrievers

 Proper training for young retrievers, and any large dog, is highly recommended.
-Ideally, you would obtain the animal at a young age, treat it well, feed it properly, and apply for a full certified obedience training course.
+Ideally, you would obtain the animal at a young age, treat it well, feed it properly, and apply for an entire certified obedience training course.
 This is your best insurance against aggressive behavior.
 Still, any dog may become infected with rabies.
 Any dog can develop a brain tumor or receive a brain injury that leads to aggressive behavior.
 For this reason, it is a good idea to understand the signs of aggressive canine behavior ahead of time to be prepared for these unfortunate scenarios.